-Services PMI in Ireland averaged 56.29 points from 2011 until 2020, reaching an all time high of 64 points in January of 2016 and a record low of 13.90 points in April of 2020.
+Services PMI in Ireland averaged 56.06 points from 2011 until 2020, reaching an all time high of 64 points in January of 2016 and a record low of 13.90 points in April of 2020.
 This page provides the latest reported value for - Ireland Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Ireland Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Markit Economics
+Ireland Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

-Services PMI in Ireland is expected to be 50.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in Ireland to stand at 52.80 in 12 months time.
-In the long-term, the Ireland Services PMI is projected to trend around 52.00 points in 2021 and 54.00 points in 2022, according to our econometric models.
+Services PMI in Ireland is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Services PMI in Ireland to stand at 52.00 in 12 months time.
+In the long-term, the Ireland Services PMI is projected to trend around 54.00 points in 2022, according to our econometric models.